-After the Sopranos raised the bar, HBO brought in Martin Scorsese and Mark Wahlberg to provide the follow-up franchise, and they certainly didn’t disappoint.
+After the Sopranos raised the bar, HBO brought in Martin Scorsese and Mark Wahlberg to provide the follow-up franchise, and they certainly didn’t disappoint at first.
 The once little-known origins of a national crime syndicate born in Atlantic City are now known throughout the world because the acting, writing and production quality of this show are peerless.
 Playing against type, Steve Buscemi really brings Nucky Johnson to life, a man who wielded power with immense grace and charm, although Nucky’s velvet glove hid an iron fist.
 But not all is great with this show, in fact, and there are some minor flaws I feel should be addressed:

 1) Face it, the title credits are a disaster.
 While the Sopranos’ theme-song was a sheer delight, this entire sequence quickly turns to torture.
 The show is loaded with great songs from the period, one of which obviously should have been used; and the set recreation of the Ritz and nearest pier (built in Brooklyn) were amazing.
 I’d so much prefer to see a fly-over of Atlantic City in the 1920s than extreme close-ups of the craggy-faced star and some broken glass (no offense, Steve); this opening is claustrophobic and has mediocre music.

-2) There is no attempt to maintain historical accuracy, and the show is constantly close to jumping the shark.
+2) There is no attempt to maintain historical accuracy, and the show is constantly jumping the shark.
 Historical dramas are so much more effective when accuracy is maintained.
 The telescoping of time can still be achieved.
 I wish the writers had just told the real story.
 They could have thrown in an invented character or two, but this version really confuses fact with fiction.
 I would have based the show around Nucky’s confrontations with William Randolph Hearst, who was his real mortal enemy.

 3) The real Nucky lived over half the year in a large apartment overlooking Central Park.
 He was a fixture at the finest clubs, casinos, and speakeasies in Manhattan during the roaring twenties, well-known as the biggest tipper in town.
 Nucky is never seen out and about in Manhattan, where he rubbed shoulders with the super rich and famous.
 Atlantic City was a working class resort town.
 Nucky transformed it into the convention center of America, which gave him leverage in national politics.
 When in Atlantic City, almost every day, Nucky would get into a push-cart and for hours hand out dollar bills to the poor, his incredible generosity (learned from the Commodore) is largely missing.
 But this generosity had a purpose: it was used to maintain his loyal minions and keep them supporting the local Republican Party monopoly.